 Forward Adaptive Prediction

 If the predictorMode is 0 then forward adaptive prediction is used.
-The forward adaptive prediction is combination of LPC coding and a simple inter-channel prediction mode.
+The forward adaptive prediction is a combination of LPC coding and a simple inter-channel prediction mode.
 The first part of decoding the forward adaptive prediction is the LPC decoding which is specified in the following pseudo-code for the channel ch.
-In the following pseudo-code, the values order_LPC[ch] and reflection_coeff[ch][n] are derived from the bitstream (see 0).
+In the following pseudo-code, the values order_LPC[ch] and reflection_coeff[ch][n] are derived from the bitstream (see 7.3.3.2).
 The residual[ch][n] is the residual signal read from the bitstream, while the signal[ch][n] is the reconstructed signal.

 accuracy_shift = 17;